dinasv/CSBFinder/README.md

 >genomeB|replicon1
 ...
 ```
-> Genes that does not belong to any gene orthology group, should be marked as 'X'
+> Genes that do not belong to any gene orthology group, should be marked as 'X'

 #### Example:
 ```